Palos Verdes Peninsula Unified School District: History

 PVPUSD changed greatly in the 1970s largely due to changes in the way the District was funded.
 Prior to 1972, most District income came from local property taxes which were based on assessed property value.
 In 1974 however, student enrollment became the most important factor in determining District income.
 While the District had a high enrollment in 1973, the next year enrollment started to drop thus reducing the District's funding.

 Due to budget shortfalls, the District cut student programs and started to lay off its teachers in 1975.
 Local efforts to increase revenue limits per student were defeated.
 Through 1979, the District made further reductions in its staffing, closed facilities and cut student programs including sports.
-In 1992, Miraleste High School and Palos Verdes High School were closed and all high school students on the Peninsula were funneled to the former Rolling Hills High School campus, re-named Peninsula High School.
+From the beginning of the 1970s to 1987, the student enrollment numbers declined to the point where, in 1987, there were 40% of the beginning of 1970s numbers.
+In 1988, there were 9,800 students, with 3,900 of them in senior high school.
+In 1991, Miraleste High School and Palos Verdes High School were closed and all high school students on the Peninsula were funneled to the former Rolling Hills High School campus, re-named Peninsula High School.

 As of October 2016, the PVPUSD serves the four cities on the Peninsula as well its unincorporated areas with enrollment of approximately 11,500 students.
 The District includes: two early childhood centers, ten elementary schools, three intermediate schools, two high schools and one continuation school.

 In 1992 84.5% of relevant voters voted approved Proposition Z to move the Los Angeles Unified School District (LAUSD) portion of Rancho Palos Verdes to PVPUSD but Stephen E. O'Neil, a judge of the Los Angeles Superior Court, blocked the transfer.